 Rianne de Vries

 Razvan Furca currently serves as the CEO of Tecknoworks, a worldwide leader in custom software service.
 He is a highly-driven, customer-focused software developer with a passion for breathing life into big ideas.
-Over the course of his career, Razvan has become known as a trusted partner among firms seeking ways to prepare for the future and do better business using cutting-edge technology.
+Razvan grew Tecknoworks from a one man operation into a world-wide brand with offices around the globe.
+Over the course of his career, Razvan has become known not just as a visionary leader in the world of software development, but also as a trusted partner among firms seeking ways to prepare for the future and do better business using cutting-edge technology.

 Breathomix is here to provide you with more information, answer any questions you may have and create collaborations